Near-Tight Runtime Guarantees for Many-Objective Evolutionary Algorithms: Our Contribution

+For the \mJump benchmark, a runtime guarantee of $O((\frac{2n}{m}-2k+3)^m n^k)$ was proven for the global SEMO and the \SMS (with optimal parameters), see~\cite{ZhengD24}.
+We improve this to $O((\frac{2n}{m}+1)^{m/2} m n^k)$, valid for all algorithms (with suitable parameters) except the SEMO (which cannot optimize this benchmark).

-We note that all bounds discussed in this section \changed{except for the ones of the \NSGAthree} are quadratic in the Pareto front size, times some small polynomial in $m$ and $n$.
-As our results will show, this quadratic dependence is not necessary and merely stems from the difficulty to analyze many-objective MOEAs.
+We note that all previous bounds for $m>4$ objectives are quadratic in the Pareto front size (or even quadratic in the size of the largest incomparable set), times some small polynomial in $m$ and $n$.
+Our results show that this quadratic dependence is not necessary and merely stems from the difficulty to analyze many-objective MOEAs: For each considered benchmark except \mlotz (and \mJump with particularly large values of $k$) we give a runtime guarantee that is linear in the Pareto front size, times some small polynomial in $m$ and $n$.

+We now discuss the two works~\cite{OprisDNS24} and~\cite{RenBLQ24} that were conducted in parallel to ours.
+Opris et al.~\cite{OprisDNS24} only analyze the \NSGAthree and the benchmarks \mOMM, \mcocz, and \mlotz for constant values of $m$; here their bounds agree with ours.
+It is possible to extend their proofs to non-constant values of $m$, this would lead to bounds larger than ours by roughly a factor of $m$.

+The meta-theorem provided by Ren et al.~\cite{RenBLQ24} holds for a large class of MOEAs similar to ours.
+Using independently developed proofs that employ similar but more careful techniques, our meta-theorem captures a more general class of MOEAs by eliminating the dependency on specific selection and mutation operators and provides tighter guarantees in most settings: For $\mOMM$, the bound by \cite{RenBLQ24} is tighter than ours only in the exotic case of $m= \Omega(\frac{n}{\ln(n)})$ (by a factor of $\ln(n)$).
+Otherwise, our bound is tighter by a factor of $\frac{m}{1+m/\ln(n)}\approx \ln(n)$.
+For \mlotz, our guarantee improves over their bound by a factor of $m$ if $m^2 \le \frac{n}{\ln(n/m)}$ and at least match their bound in the exotic remaining cases.
+For \mJump, we improve over their bound by a factor of $\min\set{n, \frac{3^{m/2}}{m}}$.

+We acknowledge that when applying our meta-theorem to the \SPEA and \NSGAthree, we heavily rely on the monotonicity properties proven in these two works \cite{RenBLQ24} and \cite{OprisDNS24}.
+In contrast, the general approach of dealing with many objectives is novel and, as visible from the stronger results for larger numbers $m$ of objectives, different.

+In the last technical section, we demonstrate the flexibility of our meta-theorem by extending our results to the heavy-tailed mutation operator proposed in~\cite{DoerrLMN17}.
+As in many previous works, this mutation operator does not affect the asymptotic runtime guarantees for unimodal functions (or multi-objective problems with unimodal objectives), but gives a speed-up by a factor of $k^{\Omega(k)}$ on the \mJump benchmark.

+We note without explicit proof (but this is easily visible from our proofs) that all our results also hold for variants of the algorithms that use crossover with constant probability less than one.

+This work significantly extends the conference version~\cite{WiethegerD24}, among others, by explicitly formulating the meta-theorem, by analyzing the balanced \NSGAtwo and the \SPEA, by including heavy-tailed mutation, and by proving a strongly improved asymptotic runtime guarantee for the SEMO on the \mlotz benchmark when $m$ is not too large.